beiko-lab/arete/README.md

 <!-- TODO nf-core: Write a 1-2 sentence summary of what data the pipeline is for and what it does -->
 **ARETE** is a bioinformatics best-practice analysis pipeline for AMR/VF LGT-focused bacterial genomics workflow.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
-It uses Docker / Singularity containers (although only conda has been tested so far) making installation trivial and results highly reproducible.
+It uses Docker / Singularity containers (although only conda and docker (sans mob-suite) have been tested so far) making installation trivial and results highly reproducible.
 Like other workflow languages it provides [useful features](https://www.nextflow.io/docs/latest/getstarted.html#modify-and-resume) like `-resume` to only rerun tasks that haven't already been completed (e.g., allowing editing of inputs/tasks and recovery from crashes without a full re-run).
 The [nf-core](https://nf-cor.re) project provided overall project template, pre-written software modules, and generally best practice recommendations.